Mental Health & Wellbeing

 We also promote positive well-being by offering our pupils a wide variety of extra-curricular clubs and activities.
 Many of these link into our House System where pupils are grouped vertically across all year groups, allowing a sense of belonging and cohesion to be felt across the school.
 PSHE lessons look at a wide range of emotional, well-being and mental health issues, whilst also helping pupils to develop resilience and life skills for when they leave school.
 Assemblies bring year groups together for themed presentations sometimes delivered by guest speakers who specialize in particular areas.

 Remember that whilst there are other agencies and charities that you can look to for help, we at school are here to continue to support you in any way that we can.
-Please do not hesitate to contact us on firstname.lastname@example.org for the attention of Mrs Rogers.
-Other useful points of contact for support are listed below and there is also a document on the page outlining a number of useful websites etc. where pupils and their parents can gain information on how and where to get help.
+Please do not hesitate to contact us on email@example.com the attention of Mrs Rogers.
+Other useful points of contact for support are listed below and there is also a document on the page outlining a number of useful websites etc. where

 The School Nurses provide a texting service called Chat Health.
 Pupils can make contact on 07507 330510.

 The duty School Nurse can be contacted by parents on 0300 247 0040.